philippkeller/hexo-theme-ewal/README.md

-# Hexo theme based on Twitter Bootstrap Theme using LESS
+# Hexo theme based on twitter bootstrap

 See [Philipps blog](http://www.philippkeller.com) for a demo.